MichaelDowse/michaeldowse.github.io/_posts/2017-02-27-design-cycles.markdown

 layout: post
 ---

 You are a startup.
-You know design is important, so important that you have hired a super talented designer to make sure everything you make is beautiful.
+You know design is important.
+It's so important that you hire a super talented designer to make sure everything you make is beautiful.

 Your designer produces a beautiful new design for your homepage which they predict will boost conversions.
 You need conversions.
 You are losing money.
 You get a developer onto it straight away.